 9. Student ambassadors and volunteers

-9.1 Marketing and External Engagement is responsible for the recruitment of USC student ambassadors.
+9.1 Marketing is responsible for the recruitment of USC student ambassadors.
 Student ambassadors are current students who are trained and paid to deliver various activities on behalf of the University.
 They provide a link between the community and USC by using their own experiences to convey and share their knowledge.
 No other area of the University is permitted to recruit ambassadors for promotion and marketing purposes.

-10.1 Marketing and External Engagement is responsible for the approval and management of outgoing sponsorship arrangements on behalf of the University.
+10.1 Marketing is responsible for the approval and management of outgoing sponsorship arrangements on behalf of the University.
 Outgoing sponsorship involves USC seeking out and paying for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
 Refer to Outgoing Sponsorship - Operational Policy.

 10.2 The Development Office is responsible for the management of incoming sponsorship.
 Incoming sponsorship involves an external party approaching USC to pay for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
 Refer to the Incoming Sponsorship - Operational Policy.